-- ICBA supports the Jobs Credit Act of 2020 (H.R.
+ICBA supports the Jobs Credit Act of 2020 (H.R.
 6776), which would expand the Employee Retention Tax Credit (ERTC) created by the CARES Act.
 H.R.
-6776 would increase both the wage base and the percentage of wages eligible for the credit and allow more businesses to qualify, including businesses that have received a PPP loan. - ICBA recommends that the ERTC also be available to businesses that have been deemed essential, such as banks.
+6776 would increase both the wage base and the percentage of wages eligible for the credit and allow more businesses to qualify, including businesses that have received a PPP loan.
+ICBA recommends that the ERTC also be available to businesses that have been deemed essential, such as banks.
+Community banks closed their lobbies to comply with social distancing orders and should be eligible for the ERTC.

 - The ERTC has helped businesses sustain employment in the early phases of the pandemic.
-However, many regions of the country have not fully reopened, and all regions continue to experience reduced consumer spending, more businesses need more a more generous tax credit to keep employees on payroll. - Though banks, as essential businesses, have not been forced to close by local authorities, many have chosen to close branches or significantly restrict branch hours out of regard for public safety and have continued to pay idled branch employees.
-Wages paid to these should be eligible for the credit and would support the provision of critical banking services in our communities.
+However, many regions of the country have not fully reopened, and all regions continue to experience reduced consumer spending, more businesses need more a more generous tax credit to keep employees on payroll. - Though banks are essential business, they closed their lobbies or significantly restricted branch hours to comply with social distancing orders and have continued to pay idled branch employees.
+Wages paid to these employees should be eligible for the credit and would support the provision of critical banking services in our communities.